elbrook33/Desmond/Desktop.md

 Mouse clicks
 ------------
+* Left-click: select an app or document.
-* Left-click: opens an app or previews a document.
+* Double-click: open an app or previews a document.
-* Shift-click: selects up to four apps to show side-by-side (for two or three) or in a grid (for four).
+* Shift-click: select up to four apps to show side-by-side (for two or three) or in a grid (for four).
-* Shift-click: selects up to two folders to show one below the other.
+* Shift-click: select up to two folders to show one below the other.

 Keyboard shortcuts
 ------------------